dannytaylor/pinspiroy/README.md

 I have the button and gesture bindings set up with the following for defaults

-Buttons clockwise from top right of trackpad:
+Buttons clockwise from top left of trackpad:
 ```
 button1: left control (hold)	# eyedropper
 button2: E			# eraser tool